A week at SXSW 2014: Hashtag of the week

 To make it short, it's time to stand up!
 Politics get more and more involved in our digital lives, and big internet figures raise their voices to warn us and make us fight for our internet rights in order to be able to defend freedom on the web.

 -SXSW Cinema was hosting for the first time TV series.
-Game of Thrones fans had the opportunity to climb the wall, sit on the iron throne and enjoy a live set from DJ Hodor.
+Game of Thrones fans had the opportunity to climb the wall, sit on the iron throne and enjoy a live set from DJ Hodor.-We liked the "Swag for good" initiative that asked the attendees to give the freebies they'd get from brands (and they will never use) to help homeless people.-At last, we congratulate the smart and useful marketing stunt from RadioShack and Samsung who thought about attendees and their smartphones and provided tech-savvy with fully charged batteries.

 That's it for SXSW!
 If you were lucky enough to attend and if you want to share with us something you enjoyed over there, don't hesitate to comment below or tweet us @applivetweet.